Carrie Fisher Dead At 60: The Amazing Career Of The ‘Star Wars’ Princess Leia

 — I ❤️ carrie fisher (@carries_soulma8) December 20, 2016

 Then, Fisher starred in Star Wars: The Return Of The Jedi.
 Here, she wore a memorable gold bikini that became every geeky boy’s fantasy.
 This meme has continued in pop culture.
-In Friends, Ross asked Rachel to dress up like Princess Leia, and that show confirmed that Princess Leia in the gold bikini is every man’s fantasy.
+In Friends, Ross asked Rachel to dress up like Princess Leia and that show confirmed that Princess Leia in the gold bikini is every man’s fantasy.

 "#CarrieFisher: This is why #PrincessLeia from #StarWars is one of the most cosplayed characters ever, 1983" #cool #oldschool pic.twitter.com/nm00xDU0YL